mduhagon/web-201-heroku-flask-template/README.md

 So, before running the flask app locally, set the two environment variables like this:
 #### For Ubuntu / Mac:

-Ask me for the value you need to use in DATABASE_URL, and replace it for the dummy value mysql://XXXXXXXXX.... in the bellow command
+Ask mentor for the value you need to use in DATABASE_URL, and replace it for the dummy value mysql://XXXXXXXXX.... in the bellow command

 The second env variable you need to set is your Google maps key,